wyatt727/BSTI/docs/Devguide.md

 ## Introduction

 This guide is intended for developers who wish to contribute modules to the Bulletproof Solutions Testing Interface (BSTI).
 Modules are standalone scripts that can be executed within the BSTI environment.
-They can be written in Bash, Json or Python.
+They can be written in Bash, Python, or JSON.

+## New Module Development System

+BSTI is implementing an enhanced module development system with the following improvements:

+1. **GUI-Based Module Editor** - A dedicated interface for creating and editing modules
+2. **Structured Metadata** - Moving from comment-based metadata to a structured format
+3. **Real-time Validation** - Automatic checks for metadata correctness and syntax
+4. **Module Templates** - Pre-defined templates for common module types
+5. **Improved Python Module Support** - Better management of Python dependencies

-## Module Structure
+### Current Module Structure (Legacy)

-Each module should follow a specific structure for compatibility with the BSTI system.
-This structure includes metadata sections for file requirements and command-line arguments.
+Until the new system is fully implemented, modules should follow the existing structure with metadata sections for file requirements, command-line arguments, and other information embedded in comments.

 ### Bash Script Structure